vanshikatiwary/Healthcare-Document-Management-Portal/README.md

     └── main.jsx

 **📘 Assumptions**

 Only one user (no authentication needed)

-All uploaded files are healthcare-related PDFs
+All uploaded files are random PDFs

 Application runs locally via Express + SQLite